Homeowners In Unincorporated Subdivision Fear Scheme Is Afoot For Elk Grove Village To Take Their Property; Lawmakers Deny It

 ELK GROVE TOWNSHIP, Ill.
 (CBS) — Dozens of homeowners living near O’Hare International Airport tell us they’re living in limbo, not wanting to spend money to fix up their homes.

 The reason?
-They fear a bill moving through Springfield is a scheme to allow Elk Grove Village to take their property.READ MORE: Woman Seriously Injured In Hit-And-Run In Lakeview, Half A Mile West Of Wrigley Field
+They fear a bill moving through Springfield is a scheme to allow Elk Grove Village to take their property.READ MORE: Nearly 18,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 CBS 2’s Lauren Victory digs into the complex issue of annexation.